equinor/vscode-septic/README.md

 -   Bracket matching
 -   Snippets
 -   Multi-level folding
+-   Completion
+    -   Suggest Xvrs when creating identifier for SopcXvrs (vice versa)
+    -   Suggest Xvrs when creating identifier for CalcPvr
+    -   Suggest Xvrs and Calcs when editing CalcPvr Algs
+-   Diagnostics for CalcPvr Algs
+    -   Report errors if unable to parse calc (missing parenthesis, incomplete expression, unexpected tokens etc.)
+    -   Verify that the used calcs are valid SEPTIC calcs
+    -   Verify that referenced Xvrs exist in the file
 -   Ensures correct encoding (Windows 1252) for SEPTIC files

 ## Instructions

 If you don't know what the SEPTIC file format is, then you don't need this extension.

-Adding the SEPTIC Language Basics extension to VS Code allows you to do the following when loading a SEPTIC .cnfg file:
+Adding the SEPTIC extension to VS Code allows you to do the following when loading a SEPTIC .cnfg file:

+-   Auto-complete (Sopc)Xvr names and Calcs.
+-   Diagnose certain fault modes (missing parenthesis in calcs, mistyped Calc or Xvr names etc.)
 -   Auto-complete commonly used segments of code, called snippets
     -   Type e.g. 'sopc' (uncapitalized letters only), and you should see a number of sopcxvr snippet options.
 Choose the one you want with `arrow up`/`arrow down` and press `Tab` to create a complete sopcxvr section.
-    -   If you are missing a snippet, let me know and I will add it.
-Feel free to [make one yourself](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_create-your-own-snippets) and provide me the json.
+    -   If you are missing a snippet, let us know and we will add it.
+Feel free to [make one yourself](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_create-your-own-snippets) and provide us the json.
     -   More info on snippets [here](https://code.visualstudio.com/docs/editor/userdefinedsnippets)
 -   Fold sections of the config file.
 Either click the small downward-pointing arrows in the gutter to fold a specific section and all its lower-level sections, or use the following shortcuts to fold and unfold sections at different levels:
     -   `ctrl-k` `ctrl-0` folds everything.